Why you should try cloud staffing

 In cloud staffing, there are two distinct advantages.
 Similar to working from home, the practice has amassed a good number of folks who want to work outside of the office.

 Productivity.
 There are studies conducted that working remotely has helped employees be more productive.
 Without the constant worry about commuting, workers at home feel more ready to tackle their responsibilities.

 That being said, the dips in productivity of remote workers seem to stem from additional personal errands, especially in these times when everyone is mandated to stay at home.
 Other than that, though, there are no more negative reports about cloud employees.

 Cost-effectivity.
 Imagine having to expand without taking too many resources.
 With cloud staffing, you could effectively have a whole remote team ready to work.
 Hiring a group of already-trained professionals and experts will allow you to expand.
 All without the extra office space, workstations, and onboarding process.

 As mentioned above, Ernst has been in the cloud staffing industry for a long time now.
 For someone to be in the business for almost 20 years, Cloudstaff definitely did things right.

-In 2010, Cloudstaff had set its roots into the Philippine soil.
+In 2010, Cloudstaff set its roots in the Philippine soil.
 The company prides itself on modeling outsourcing after what the market needs and the bigger picture.
-Some years later down the line, the company has over 2500 employees all over 6 different locations.
+Some years later down the line, the company has over 2500 employees all over six different locations.

 Cloudstaff is the leading outsourcing company right now.
 From real estate to quality assurance, the company provides front-facing roles and back-office support.
 As mentioned above, cloud staffing isn’t just another outsourcing cog-in-the-machine gig.
 It offers scalable, completely personalized, and cost-effective measures.